Tonywuhk/realai.org/deep-learning-implementation.md

 ---
 # Deep Learning Implementation

+## System

+A typical approach to address the computational requirements of large-scale neural networks is to use a heterogeneous distributed environment with a mixture of many CPUs and GPUs.
+[Mirhoseini & Pham et al. (2017)](https://arxiv.org/abs/1706.04972) use reinforcement learning to optimize device placement for TensorFlow computational graphs and ﬁnd non-trivial device placements for Inception-V3 and RNN LSTM.

 ## Software

 * [TensorFlow](https://www.tensorflow.org/) ([Abadi et al., 2016](https://arxiv.org/abs/1605.08695)) is an open-source software library for machine intelligence.